Homotopy theory with bornological coarse spaces: Coarse K -homology

 We have seen in Section \ref{ejfoiwfwoefueoi2342343243} that we can associate a Roe algebra (with various decorations) to a bornological coarse space $X$ equipped with an $X$-controlled Hilbert space.
 Morally, coarse $K$-homology of $X$ should be coarse $K$-theory of this Roe algebra.
 This definition obviously depends on the choice of the $X$-controlled Hilbert space.
 In good cases $X$ admits an ample $X$-controlled Hilbert space.
-Since any two choices of an ample Hilbert space are isomorphic (Lemma \ref{lem:drf8934}), the Roe algebra is independent of the choice of the $X$-controlled ample Hilbert space up to isomorphism.
+Since any two choices of an ample Hilbert space are isomorphic (Lemma \ref{lem:drf8934}), the Roe algebra is independent of the choice of the ample $X$-controlled Hilbert space up to isomorphism.

-To associate to $X$ the $K$-theory spectrum of the Roe algebra for some choice of an $X$-controlled ample Hilbert space is not good enough.
-First of all this is not a functor.
-Moreover, we want the coarse $K$-theory to be defined for all bornological coarse spaces, also for those which do not admit an $X$-controlled ample Hilbert space (see Lemma \ref{fkwjlkwejlewfewfewfewf3242344}).
+It is not good enough to associate to $X$ the $K$-theory spectrum of the Roe algebra for some choice of an $X$-controlled ample Hilbert space.
+First of all this would not give a functor.
+Moreover, we want the coarse $K$-theory to be defined for all bornological coarse spaces, also for those which do not admit an $X$-controlled ample Hilbert space (Lemma~\ref{fkwjlkwejlewfewfewfewf3242344}).

-The {naive} way out would be to define the coarse $K$-theory spectrum of $X$ as the colimit over all choices of $X$-controlled Hilbert spaces of the $K$-theory spectra of the associated Roe algebras.
+\begin{rem} The {naive} way out would be to define the coarse $K$-theory spectrum of $X$ as the colimit over all choices of $X$-controlled Hilbert spaces of the $K$-theory spectra of the associated Roe algebras.
 The problem is that the index category of this colimit is not a filtered poset.
 It would give a wrong homotopy type of the coarse $K$-theory spectrum of~$X$ even in the presence of ample $X$-controlled Hilbert spaces.

+One {could try the following solution: one could consider} the category of $X$-controlled Hilbert spaces as a topological category, interpret the functor from $X$-controlled Hilbert spaces to spectra as a topologically enriched functor and take the colimit in this realm.

+{One problem with this approach is the following: in order to show functoriality, given a morphism $X \to Y$ and $X$-controlled, resp.~Y-controlled Hilbert spaces $(H,\phi)$ and $(H^\prime, \phi^\prime)$, we must choose an isometry $V\colon H \to H^\prime$ with a certain propagation condition on its support (cf.~Higson--Roe--Yu \cite[Sec.~4]{higson_roe_yu}).
+Then one uses conjugation by $V$ in order to construct a map from the Roe algebra $\cC^{*}(X,H,\phi)$ to $\cC^{*}(Y,H^\prime,\phi^\prime)$.
+Now two different choices of isometries $V$ and $V^\prime$ are related by an inner conjugation.
+Therefore, on the level on $K$-theory groups of the Roe algebras conjugation by $V$ and $V^\prime$ induce the same map.
+But inner conjugations do not necessarily act trivially on the $K$-theory spectra.
+When we pursue this route further we would need the statement that the space of such isometries $V$ is contractible.
+But up to now we were only able to show that this space is connected (see Theorem~\ref{fwefiwjfeiooi234234324434e}).}